81 Words: Summary

 The episode is split into two acts.
 The first act explains that in 1973, the American Psychiatric Association (APA) declared that homosexuality was not a disease, by changing the 81-word definition of sexual deviance in its own reference manual.
 It was a change that attracted a lot of attention at the time, but the story of what led up to that change is one that was reported by Spiegel.
 Part one of Spiegel's story details the activities of a closeted group of gay psychiatrists within the APA who met in secret and called themselves the GAYPA ... and another, even more secret group of gay psychiatrists among the political echelons of the APA.
 Spiegel's own grandfather was among these psychiatrists, and the president-elect of the APA at the time of the change.
 Alix Spiegel states in the beginning of the story that, "...I know this story not because I read it in a book or learned it in any class, but because it's one of those stories that my family uses to explain itself."
 The story begins with a recording of John P. Spiegel interviewing himself in which he talks about how he has been asked to travel to Ireland to work with a gay activist who is trying to change the Irish constitution.
 Spiegel was asked to testify as an expert in mental health.
 Dr. Spiegel was asked to testify about the mental health of homosexuals.
 Oddly enough he was a homosexual who had not told anyone.
 He was asked to do this because he was the president elect of the American Psychiatric Association in 1973.
 It stated in the Diagnostic and Statistical Manual of Mental Disorders (DSM) that homosexuality was termed sexual deviance and that homosexuals were pathological.
 This gave the country the right to treat homosexuals differently.
-Alix Spiegel's family had always told the story of Dr. Spiegel as one that expressed him as the sole person to abolish the 81 word definition of homosexuality from the DSM, until a family vacation after Dr. Spiegel's wife had died, when he emerged from a beach bungalow with a much younger man that was later introduced to a shocked family as his lover.
+Alix Spiegel's family had always told the story of Dr. Spiegel as one that expressed him as the sole person to abolish the 81 word definition of homosexuality from the DSM, until a family vacation after Dr. Spiegel's wife had died, when he emerged from a beach bungalow with a much younger man who was later introduced to a shocked family as his lover.